macdonst/enhance-workshop-codemash/docs/module03-custom-elements.md

 - `:host` applies rules to the outter element.
 - `:slotted` allows you to target content that is slotted in.
 - `:part()` is a special API used to pierce the shadow DOM in targetted ways.
-Part is included but we generally don't recommend using it because it generally causes confusion.
+Part is included but we generally don't recommend using it because it has a confusing API and isn't that useful without the SD.

+So lets make use of this scoped style block to add a few things that our designer tells us will look nice.
+Copy and paste the styles here into our site-container file.

 ```javascript
 // /app/elements/site-container.mjs